 Families who had moved from the issued address were traced in the field by Ipsos MORI interviewers.
 Families who could not be successfully traced by interviewers were returned to CLS for additional tracing by the Cohort Maintenance Team.
 Details of in-field tracing activities can be found in the Technical Report on Fieldwork (Ipsos-MORI 2010).
 Additional tracing using administrative data was carried out by CLS.

-PART SIX - THE DATA
+PART 6: THE DATA OF MCS

-1. Structure of the Datasets
+6.1.
+Structure of the MCS data